How to Read Your SIMPLE IRA Calculator Results

 2. Traditional IRA

 A Traditional IRA is a very simple and straightforward retirement account.
 Traditional IRAs aren’t set up by employers.
 Instead, anyone who’s eligible for a Traditional IRA can set one up.
 Using a Traditional IRA, investors can contribute up to $6,000 pretax.
-For more information on IRA eligibility and how these accounts work, be sure to visit our ultimate guide to Traditional IRAs.

 A Traditional IRA is a great account for freelancers and independent business people who don’t have a lot of revenue.
 The contribution limits for Traditional IRAs are very low, but account holders can make contributions whenever they choose and businesses don’t have to make contributions for employees.